bitfocus/companion-module-studiocoast-vmix/README.md

 **V1.2.13**
 * Added ON/OFF/Togle option to solo and bus solo action
-* Hotfix for LiveBusVolume feedback not updating corectly
+* Hotfix: LiveBusVolume feedback not updating corectly

+**V1.2.14**
+* Hotfix: Make sure data.status is defined

+**V1.2.15**
+* Added SetMultiViewOverlayOnPreview and SetMultiViewOverlayOnProgram
+* Bug Fixed: Missing URI encoding on inputs and variables has now been added